keboola/component-tableau-extract-refresh-trigger/README.md

 **IMPORTANT NOTE:** Each datasource must have the required extract refresh set up, e.g. Full refresh, otherwise it won't be recognized and the trigger will fail.
 If more tasks of a same type are present, only one of them will be triggered.

-## LUID setup

-If you don't know the LUID you may use unique combination of the `name` and `tag` parameters to identify the datasource.
-Once you run the configuration for the first time, the appropriate `LUID` will be displayed for each specified data source in the **job log**.
-Use it to update the `LUID` after first run to ensure unique match, since there may be more datasources with the same name and tag potentially in the future but LUID is unique at all times.

 ## Development